Feminist ‘Maxim’ Model Emily Sears Spills Out Of Silky Top At TAO, Flaunts Decolletage & Foamy Cocktail

 “That lipstick on you is everything!!!
 Would you happen to know the brand and shade?” one user asked, while second Instagram fan gushed, “Wow my sweet heart [sic] you are very beautiful looking I love you so much.”

 Emily Sears has made headlines most recently for taking Brooklyn Nine-Nine actor Terry Crews to task, as Bounding Into Comics detailed.
-Following controversial comments made by Crews via Twitter in which he said that “As a human being there are things you can only get from your mother,” Sears replied to Crews, writing that his tweets were “hurting people.”
+Following controversial comments made by Crews via Twitter in which he tweeted on parenthood.

+“As a human being there are things you can only get from your mother,” Crews posted.
+Sears replied to him, writing that his tweets were “hurting people.”

 “I guess the truth hurts.
 You have a father,” Crews fired back.